By Paul Yates, Intelligent Fingerprinting

 The fact that Intelligent Fingerprinting’s drug testing approach not only addresses the challenge of ‘telling an employer what they want to know’, but also does this in the least intrusive and dignified way, makes it an optimal drug test method for workplace drug testing.

 Consequently, we believe that fingerprint-based testing – with its appropriate window of detection, quick sample collection and initial clear positive or negative results available in just ten minutes – is ideally placed to support the TUC’s recommendations when it comes to the successful delivery of workplace drug and alcohol policies.
-To learn more about how the solution could work for your organization, and to understand how its application can be used to directly address union concerns around drug testing, please contact us.
+To learn more about how the solution could work for your organisation, and to understand how its application can be used to directly address union concerns around drug testing, please contact us.

 Please note that the Intelligent Fingerprinting Drug Screening System is currently available for forensic use only in the USA.